Hipo/Django-API-Playground/README.md

 Installation is completed.
 You can define the API schema now.

-Firs step, Create a url:
+Firs step, Create an url:

     # urls.py